 SGA College Leadership

-- ANU College (ANUC) – Mr Andrew Dawkins, Head of International Study Centres ANZ, Acting Head of ANU College
+- ANU College (ANUC) – Mr Anthony Cahalan, Head of College

 - Flinders International Study Centre (FISC) – Ms Jennie Hayes, Centre Director

-- Taylors College Perth (TCP) - Campus Director
+- Taylors College Perth (TCP) – Ms Alison Baines, Campus Director

 - Taylors College Sydney (TCS) – Mr Alan Moran, Campus Director/Principal